-11ii - Capacity building for all stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to mobilise for reform at the national, regional and local levels
+Investment Investment 11ii - Capacity building for all stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to priority priority mobilise for reform at the national, regional and local levels The Monitor The Monitoring Committee for the OPEHR will be set as the body for definition and adoption of the Selection Criteria and its methodology, at the level of the (OPEHR.

-Appraisal of projects will be subject to detailed selection criteria approved by the Monitoring Committee.

-Based on Selection Criteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be submitted to the MA for approval.
-The approval of the SO will be a basis for the development and preparation of project documentation for each operation.

-Operations will be implemented as open calls or restricted calls for proposals (direct award procedures).

-Key criteria for selection of operations/projects include as appropriate:

-- compliance and contribution of the operation/project proposal to the realisation of the objectives set in the relevant national strategic documents (strategies, guidelines, action planes, programmes); - the relevance and importance of the operation/project for the realisation of the objectives and indicators of the OPEHR; - clearly defined and described target groups and their needs with regard to the objectives of the OPEHR; - the quality of the project proposal (activities listed in the project proposal are clearly defined, they are related to the problems that the project should resolve and they contribute to the goals of the project, the feasibility of the project plan); - the capacity of the applicant (the level of operational capacity of the applicant required for the preparation and implementation of the project);
+Investment priority 11ii - Capacity building for all stakeholders delivering education, lifelong learning, training and employment and social policies, including through sectoral and territorial pacts to mobilise for reform at the national, regional and local levels Appraisal c f projects will be subject to detailed selection criteria approved by the Monitoring Committee. election Criteria and its methodology each IB level 1 or the beneficiary institution will prepare Summary of the Operation (SO) that will be the MA for approval.
+The approval of the SO will be a basis for the development and preparation of project documentation for each Operations will be implemented as open calls or restricted calls for proposals (direct award procedures).
+Key criteria for selection of operations/projects include as appropriate: - e and contribution of the operation/project proposal to the realisation of the objectives set in the relevant national strategic documents guidelines, action planes, programmes); - the releva nce and importance of the operation/project for the realisation of the objectives and indicators of the OPEHR; - clearly de fined and described target groups and their needs with regard to the objectives of the OPEHR; of the project proposal (activities listed in the project proposal are clearly defined, they are related to the problems that the project should they contribute to the goals of the project, the feasibility of the project plan); - the capaci ty of the applicant (the level of operational capacity of the applicant required for the preparation and implementation of the project);